qrlandry/Project1-/README.md

 Project Title: Flappy Bird

 Description:
-You must survive the obstacles as long as possible.
-Upon death a pop up screen with your score you earned and your high score.
-Will include a leaderboard.
+Stay alive as long as possible.

 Get Started:
-I will start with designing the interface of the program with html and css.
+Start with designing the interface of the program with html and css.
 Import all of the elements into my js file, and make the moving animation.
 Add the onclick function to move the bird up and down, as well as a rndm function to create the holes in the barriers.